Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/kvm-docker-ltb-architecture.md

 This component is responsible for storing information about running labs, such as:

-- The devices taking part in the running lab, inclusive of the interfaces
+- The devices taking part in the running lab, including the interfaces
 - Connection information

 ### Template store